 It is also possible to keep score on paper or on a slate.
 In this case it is traditional not to net off the wins and losses against each other, but to score the game and all announcements as positive numbers, either for the declarer or for both opponents, depending whether they are won or lost.
 For example if a declarer in a trump game announces tulétroá from the front and ultimó from the back, wins both announcements but loses the game with kontra from the back, the declarer scores 4 points while the opponents score 2 points each.

 In a betli the game succeeds if the declarer wins no tricks at all.
-If the declarer wins any trick the game fails and the play can be ended at that point, since there are no announcements.
+If the declarer wins any trick the game fails and the play can be ended at that point, since there are no figures.
 The cost is 5 game points so if a betli without kontra succeeds the declarer scores 5 game points and if it fails each opponent scores 5.

-Below I will summarise some of the variants found in the literature. [work in progress]
+Below I will summarise some of the variants found in the literature.

 Sometimes there were extra rules about abszolút.
 Some only allowed it to be announced from the front (with 6 cards).
-Some required a player of a trump game in the original suit who took more than card from the talon in exchange for the trump 7 or 8 to announce abszolút.
+Some required a player of a trump game in the original suit who took more than one card from the talon in exchange for the trump 7 or 8 to announce abszolút.

 Bidding and Announcements